Pictured: Stockholm Sourdough 2.0

 - Repeat daily until starter is ready* or at least until Day 14.

 At this point you will begin to notice bubbles which form overnight in the starter.
 It might, in fact, even rise and fall in-between your visits, leaving some streaks on the glass of the jar (this is why you should clean it – so you can see what your starter has been doing while you aren’t looking!).
 These are good signs.
 Repeat the routine daily, stirring the starter so it collapses before throwing away half.

 During this stage of development, the starter may well smell spoiled, and sometimes may have a film forming over the surface.
 These are not a problem – they should go away by the time the starter is ready.

-* Starter is ready to bake with (and to store for future use) when it is at least seven days old and it rises on a daily basis to at least twice its height (volume) in the jar, filling it with bubbles 6-12 hours after it’s been fed.
-Please note the ‘and’ there – it should be at least a week old, and it should rise.
+* Starter is ready to bake with (and to store for future use) when it is at least 14 days old and it rises on a daily basis to at least twice its height (volume) in the jar, filling it with bubbles 6-12 hours after it’s been fed.
+Please note the ‘and’ there – it should be at least two weeks old, and it should rise.
 Not one or the other.

-Once the starter is at least a week old, rises regularly a few hours after feeding, and smells yeasty, you are ready for the next stage – keeping and storing the starter.
+Once the starter is at least two weeks old, rises regularly a few hours after feeding, and smells yeasty, you are ready for the next stage – keeping and storing the starter.